 PhD, MPhil, MRes Creative writing

-As well as the popular MLitt in Creative Writing, we also offer a research-led Creative Writing route, which may suit those who wish to pursue a particular sustained project.
-You can study the MRes Creative Writing full-time, over a year, or part-time over two years.
+As well as the popular MLitt in Creative Writing, and a research-led MRes in Creative Writing route at Masters level, we also offer PhDs in Creative Writing which may suit those who wish to pursue a particular sustained project.
+You can study the PhD in Creative Writing full-time, over three years, or part-time over six years.

-You'll create a piece of imaginative writing in collaboration with a successful, published author – either the novelist and screenwriter Andrew Meehan (One Star Awake, The Mystery of Love) or Dr. Rodge Glass, novelist, short story writer, editor and biographer of the great Glaswegian writer Alasdair Gray.
+You'll create a piece of imaginative writing in collaboration with a successful, published author – either the novelist and screenwriter Andrew Meehan (One Star Awake, The Mystery of Love), Dr Rodge Glass, novelist, nonfiction writer and biographer (Joshua in the Sky: A Blood Memoir, Alasdair Gray: A Secretary's Biography), the novelist and poet Sarah Bernstein (The Coming Bad Days, Study for Obedience), or another member of the Creative Writing team.

 You can specialise in one of these genres: